-The image can be adjusted up to 30° in either direction with the horizontal keystone slider or buttons:
+The image can be adjusted up to 30° in either direction with the horizontal keystone slider or volume buttons on top of the projector:

 If one side of the image is taller than the other, make sure the projector is parallel to the screen.
 If necessary, adjust the front feet so that the projector is horizontal.